wintonmj/StagingAppTesting/README.md

 Open the SeleniumTests project in Eclipse or IntelliJ.

+Right click any of the Test.java files, and click on the option "Run as" then "JUnit" to run the tests for the applicable page

+***NOTE:***
-If you are getting import errors:
-*** open the 'selenium-java-3.141.59.zip' you would've downloaded from here https://www.selenium.dev/downloads/ and add the following jars to your class path:
+If you are getting import errors: open the 'selenium-java-3.141.59.zip' you would've downloaded from here https://www.selenium.dev/downloads/ and add the following jars to your class path:
   - client-combined-3.141.59.jar
   - guava-25.0-jre.jar